https://invisible-island.net/ncurses/man/

 PORTABILITY

-defaults specified for forms-drawing characters apply in the POSIX
+characters apply in the POSIX locale.

 ACS Symbols

 X/Open Curses states that the ACS_ definitions are char constants.
-For

-implementations are problematic:
+Some implementations are problematic.

 NetBSD also uses an array, actually named _acs_char, with a #define